Activities | Camp | Camping

 Drive south for Julia Pfeiffer Burns State Park for a famous ocean waterfall (McWay Falls) & nearby Partington Cove - which is an excellent way to spend a whole day hiking.

-Big Sur wilderness hiking areas include Ventana Wilderness & Silver Peak Wilderness.
+Big Sur Wilderness hiking areas include Ventana Wilderness & Silver Peak Wilderness.
 Backpackers can spend days exploring the oak hills - with incredible ocean views.

 Big Sur Waterfalls